Fivenan/library-system/README.md

     - Promote library events, book clubs, and author talks.
     - Allow users to RSVP for events.

+**Private Reading Space:**
+    - MyBookshelf respects your reading privacy.
+Your bookmarks and notes are for your eyes only, creating a personal sanctuary in the digital realm.

 ## Technology

 ### Language